 The city's new camera technology is being deployed largely in areas with disadvantaged populations and neighborhoods in QCTs.
 These areas tend to have higher crime rates with higher levels of victimization.
+These cameras are placed at major intersections to ensure that they are the most effective while limiting intrusiveness.

 The East Toledo ShotSpotter was deployed in July 2022 and will be used into 2025.
 All license plate readers have been installed, as well as 20 of the 60 pole-mounted camera systems, with the remaining ones to be installed this year.
-The three mobile camera trailers have been ordered and are expected to be received in late 2023.
+The three mobile camera trailers have been received.